Louis Wilkinson: Early life, schooling, and Oscar Wilde

 Wilkinson was born on 17 December 1881, in the Suffolk town of Aldeburgh, the only son of a clergyman, the Rev. Walter George Wilkinson and his wife Charlotte Elizabeth.
 At the time of his son's birth, Wilkinson senior was running the Aldeburgh Lodge preparatory school, (Note: The Revd Wilkinson founded the school in Lowestoft in 1868 and moved it to Aldeburgh in 1870.
 In 1937 the school moved again, to Orwell Park in Nacton, near Ipswich, and became Orwell Park School.) where Louis received his early education.
 At the age of 14 he won a scholarship to Radley College, one of England's leading public schools.

-At Radley, Wilkinson became fascinated by the case of Oscar Wilde, who in May 1895 was convicted of perjury after two trials and imprisoned for two years.
+At Radley, Wilkinson became fascinated by the case of Oscar Wilde, who in May 1895 was convicted of gross indecency after two trials and imprisoned for two years.
 On release in May 1897 Wilde went to France, and by March 1898 was living in Paris, in the Hotel d'Alsace.
 Wilkinson discovered this address and in December 1898 wrote to the exile, ostensibly to ask for permission to mount a dramatised version of The Picture of Dorian Gray.
 Wilde responded warmly, and over the following eighteen months the two exchanged a number of affectionate letters.
 On 28 November 1899 Wilde asked Wilkinson for a photograph; on 4 January he informed Wilkinson that "the only thing really nice in the whole hotel is your own photograph", and signs off "Ever your friend, Oscar".
 An attempt of a meeting in July 1900, the year of Oscar Wilde's death, came to nothing.
 Wilde wrote to Wilkinson a short letter on 15 July: "Dear Boy,/Come and see me next week.
 I can get you a room in my hotel./I am not going to write to you any more: I want to see you.
 I have waited long enough.", but a few days later he wrote in French he was very sick, to Wilkinson not go in that week and that he would write to him: "Je suis très malade.
 Ne venez pas cette semaine.
 Je vous écrirai."
 Wilde and Wilkinson never met.

 Lindsay Smith, in Oscar Wilde and the Cultures of Childhood (Bristow 2017), suggests that Wilkinson was a proxy for Wilde's son Cyril, with whom by law Wilde was not permitted contact.
 After Wilde's death on 30 November 1900, Wilkinson sent a wreath.
 Wilde's friend Robert Ross added Wilkinson's name to a list he prepared "of those who had shown kindness to [Oscar] during or after his imprisonment".
 This association with Wilde deeply affected Wilkinson, and led him to become a passionate advocate against England's repressive laws against homosexuality.